puppetlabs/puppetlabs-mysql/README.md

 well as extends Pupppet to allow management of MySQL resources, such as databases, users, and grants.

+##Backwards Compatibility

+This module has just undergone a very large rewrite.
+As a result it will no longer work with the previous classes and configuration as before.
+We've attempted to handle backwards compatibility automatically by adding a `attempt_compatibility_mode` parameter to the main mysql class.
+If you set this to true it will attempt to map your previous parameters into the new mysql::globals class.

+###WARNING

+This may fail.
+It may eat your MySQL server.
+PLEASE test it before running it live.
+Even if it's just a no-op and a manual comparision.
+Please be careful!

 ##Setup

 ###What MySQL affects